pascalj/thesis-template/README.md

 # An Over-Engineered Thesis Template

-The first step in actually *writing* a thesis is to procrastinate an create a thesis setup.
+The first step in actually *writing* a thesis is to procrastinate and create a thesis document setup.

 ![A screenshot from the output](https://pascal.jungblut.me/images/thesis.png)

 This repository is a starting point with a few neat (and some might rightfully say unnecessary) features.
 You might also want to check out [the post](https://pascal.jungblut.me/posts/overengineering-thesis-template/) about this repository with slightly more information.

 ## Features